 Concurrently with senior positions in Corporate and Institutional Banking in BNZ, including Head of Capital Markets and Business Risk Manager, she took up a number of commercial board appointments.
-Anne currently holds directorships with TSB Bank, subsidiaries of TSB Group, Fisher Funds Management Ltd, Fidelity Life Ltd, New Zealand Venture Investment Fund Ltd, New Zealand Treasury Commercial Operations Advisory Board, Warren and Mahoney Ltd, Wairaka Land Company Ltd, RSL Care RDNZ Ltd, and RDNZ New Zealand Ltd.
+Anne currently holds directorships on TSB Bank, Fidelity Life, Eastland Group, RDNS NZ Limited, New Zealand Venture Investment Fund, UNITEC and Forsyth Barr.